vansky/vansky.github.io/index.md

 March 27: 3 posters at HSP:
 * Ashlyn Winship, Zander Lynch (along with the rest of the lab) probed the extent to which implicit arguments are represented in sentence processing along with the influence of aspect on this process.
 * Lucas Y. Li and Zander Lynch developed a novel computational method to identify the locus of semantic role information during sentence processing.
+* John R. Starr showed that focus can transfer information about possible events from alternative sets to new referents.